CAS Information Management and Leadership

 The fee for the "CAS IM" course is CHF 11,500 (includes examination and certificate fees).
 The fee includes course documentation, access to our electronic learning platform (OLAT) and all administrative services.
 It does not include travel, food or accommodation.

 Applicants for this course should be leaders with a higher education qualification (university, university of applied sciences, university of teacher training).
 The board of the programme will decide on eligibility for admission of candidates without a higher education qualification (on submission of dossier).
 All candidates must have the required language skills (one of the national languages plus English).

-Participants with military leadership training (minimum Unit Commander or Staff Officer at battalion level with at least "good" grade in the respective training course) are eligible for credits toward corresponding course blocks.
-Those who qualify can deduct two calendar days and CHF 1’500 from the overall study requirements (decision is binding upon admission to study).
+Those participants with military leadership training (minimum Unit Commander or Staff Officer at battalion level with at least "good" grade in the respective training course) are eligible to a deduction of CHF 1’500 from the overall study costs (decision is binding upon admission to study).